 Delivery of option benefits

 1 POINT – for applications that meet the eligibility requirements but do not deliver any of the benefits detailed below.

 3 POINTS – for applications that provide one or more of the following in addition to meeting the eligibility requirements:

 - applications for the management of woodlands affected by (P. ramorum) which are located within the Priority Action Zone.
 Refer to the P. ramorum risks zones in the 'Tree Health' folder of the Scottish Forestry Map Viewer or view pdf map to confirm your application meets this requirement

 5 POINTS – for applications that meet the three-point criteria above and the criteria below:

 - for applications that propose work to achieve more resilience and diversity.
 Your application must clearly demonstrate opportunities have been taken to further diversify species composition on sites where these opportunities exist

 Supplementary point – additional benefit

 1 POINT – will be awarded, as an additional point, where:

-- applications for woodlands affected by P. ramorum clearly demonstrate a commitment to remove the infected trees before the next period of sporulation (dispersal of the spores from the needles) begins
+- applications for woodlands affected by P. ramorum clearly demonstrate a commitment to remove the infected trees before the deadline of the SPHN.

 How to claim